EmpowerED Georgia is 501c3 nonprofit organization focused on building and

 Not having desks in his classroom until the third week of school, Matt understands the many challenges facing

-first-year teacher.
+first-year teachers.
 Being certified to teach History, English Language Arts, and Engineering on a variety of grade

-levels has shown Matt how teachers across disciplines can collaborate and compliment their colleagues’
+levels has shown Matt how teachers across disciplines can collaborate and compliment their colleagues efforts.

-efforts.
-Having taught College Prep, remedial, and inclusion classes has provided Matt a broad perspective
+Having taught College Prep, remedial, and inclusion classes has provided Matt a broad perspective concerning

 In order to help his local school system maximize opportunities for students despite budgetary pressures, Matt